SIakovlev/CarND_Term1_P4/writeup_template.md

 The original undistorted picture is on the left, next we see the result of application of `yellow_select(...)` only, then we add white color thresholding and picture on the right is the result of all thresholding methods combined together (via logical "or").

 The example for another image is given below.
-Note that the gradient thresholding helps when the lines are in the shadow:
+Note that the gradient thresholding helps when the lines are under the shadow:

 ![alt text][image4]